-“Doctor, what does PSA stand for and why is it important?” asks anchor Pam Giganti.
+What does PSA stand for and why is it important?

 “PSA stands for Prostate Specific Antigen.
 It’s actually a very simple blood test,” says Dr. Gonzalgo.
 “It can be used as an early detection tool to identify or diagnose prostate cancer.”

 Glenn underwent a robotic prostatectomy, a minimally invasive procedure, to remove the prostate.
-Glenn’s wife is a cancer survivor and now he too is cancer-free.
+His wife is a cancer survivor, and now he too is cancer-free.